-If you know you’ll be staying in Thailand for an extended period of time you’re probably thinking of opening a foreign bank account to avoid excessive bank & ATM fees.
-Thailand provides a wide array of options in terms of banking and financial structures.
+If you’re moving to Thailand for an extended period of time to work, study or retire, you’re probably thinking of opening a Thai bank account to avoid excessive bank and ATM fees.

 Depending on whether you already have the required documents, opening a bank account in Thailand may take some time.
 To get started, you’ll need: